veikkonyfors/blog/_posts/2022-09-19-electricity.md

 ## Electricity

 In order to be able to proceed acquainting on quantum mechanics and general relativity, it became evident one needs to be somewhat familiar with electromagnetism.
 Actually quite a lot.
 That was my intuition from the beginning, but now it has turned out to be a necessity to carry on.
 Thus, now familiarizing with electromagnetism as well.
-Starting this journey with wrapping up main points in electricity.
+Starting this journey with wrapping up some of the main points in electricity.

 ### Electric charge
 If an object has more electrons than protons, object's charge is said to be negative.
 Positive if vice versa.
 Neutral otherwise.